sahib/misc/shell/shell.rst

 .. code-block:: console

-    $ basename /some/long/path
+    $ basename /some/long/path  # »path«
-    $ dirname  /some/long/path
+    $ dirname  /some/long/path  # »/some/long«

 .. code-block:: console